elvisduric/pw-playground/README.md

 ## Simple Test Framework with Playwright
-This is a simple sample test framework using Page Object Model in Playwright.
+This is a simple sample test framework using Page Object Model in Playwright + k6 API performance testing tool.
 Tests are written in `.js`, and run only on Chrome, but in parallel.

 ## Setup